 Inspiring a Generation

-V4C’s mission is to inspire a generation of new voices to speak up and speak out, empowering young women to achieve their real potential.
-Conceived as the pilot stage of a twenty-year vision to address structural barriers to gender equality, implementation began in October 2013 and will end in September 2017.
+V4C’s mission was to inspire a generation of new voices to speak up and speak out, empowering young women to achieve their real potential.
+Conceived as the pilot stage of a twenty-year vision to address structural barriers to gender equality, implementation began in October 2013 and ended in November 2017.